alecdibble/frontend-practice/README.md

 What I would like to improve if I spent more time on this:
 - Add indication in Nav of current route/feature
 - Add hover effects and animations using transitions
+- Make login modal instead of a seperate route
+- Add mobile hamburger menu
+- Use columns or grids to display more states and guest book entries on the screen.
+- On states listing, add ability to sort or filter based on available fields.
+- Add icons

 # What steps did you take to make your application user friendly?